jupyterhub/systemdspawner/README.md

 ## Configuration ##

-Lots of configuration options to chose from!
+Lots of configuration options for you to choose!
 You should put all of these in your `jupyterhub_config.py` file.

 ### `mem_limit` ###